 We consider there is a potential for unintended interaction between the abandonment of an ISP project and the CESS.
-A TNSP may receive up to 30% of the value of the approved capex under the CESS despite an ISP project not proceeding.
+An NSP may receive up to 30% of the value of the approved capex under the CESS despite an ISP project not proceeding.

-For this reason, we may adjust the forecast and actual expenditure used in the CESS calculation to remove any CESS rewards a TNSP may receive as result of abandoning an ISP project.
+For this reason, we may adjust the forecast and actual expenditure used in the CESS calculation to remove any CESS rewards an NSP may receive as result of abandoning an ISP project.

-This subsection relates to all ISP projects.
+This subsection relates to all ISP projects and is not limited to reviewable ISP projects.